ephes/django_async/article_sorted.md

 ## What to Expect from this Article?

-1. Small example on how to use async views, middlewares and tests
+1. A small example on how to use async views, middlewares and tests
 2. Why is async such a big deal anyway?
 3. The gory details of multithreading vs async, GIL and other oddities

+Estimated read time: 25 minutes

 # Part I - Async View Example